-Years ago, when I was first married, a salad usually consisted of a bowl of mixed greens and a drizzle of store-bought dressing.
-Since I’ve discovered how ludicrously easy, quick, inexpensive and delicious it is to make my own dressings and vinaigrettes, salads have moved to centerstage in our meals.
-It’s fun to try new combinations of ingredients and to invent a dressing that will complement them.
+Years ago, when I was first learning to cook, a salad usually consisted of a bowl of mixed greens and a drizzle of store-bought dressing.
+Since I’ve discovered how ludicrously easy, quick, inexpensive, and delicious it is to make my dressings and vinaigrettes, salads have moved to centerstage in our meals.

 Homemade salad dressings take no more than five minutes to make and they require no special equipment.
 All you need to know are the five elements of any simple vinaigrette or creamy dressing.

-5 elements of homemade salad dressing
+5 elements of Homemade Salad Dressing

 Acid: Add a vinegar of your choice, such as red wine, white wine, apple cider, or balsamic.
 I also like the citrus champagne vinegar you can find in the deli sections of supermarkets or in specialty stores.
 Sherry vinegar, like Capirette, is another alternative.
-I often supplement a vinegar with a little freshly squeezed lemon juice.
+I often supplement the vinegar with a little freshly squeezed lemon juice.

 Salt: Not a lot.
-One of the advantages of making your own dressings is that you can control the amount of sodium in your finished product.
+One of the advantages of making your dressings is that you can control the amount of sodium in your finished product.

 Making homemade dressing is easy

 Simply combine and shake the ingredients in a small mason jar, or whisk in a measuring cup, or whir in a small blender or food processor.
-Let stand for 30 minutes or so to allow the flavours to blend.
+Let stand for 30 minutes or so to allow the flavors to blend.
 Store leftover dressings in the refrigerator for up to two weeks.

 Salad topping ideas